10Duke/event-api/README.md

 #### ForgotPasswordReset

-*User has received email sent for resetting password and completed the password reset.*
+*DEPRECATED, `ActivateCredentialCompleted` used since 10Duke Enterprise 6.0.0 instead.
+User has received email sent for resetting password and completed the password reset.*

 | Field name | Type | Description |
 | ---        | ---  | ---         |